sree-revoori/C-Text-Editor/README.md

 # C-Text-Editor

-This is a Text Editor written in C used to edit and compile C and C++.
+This is a Text Editor written in C used to type, code, or write anything you want!.

 This editor implements numerous functionalities common to typical text editors, along with a few novel features: